 - The scope includes all relevant aspects of processing to be addressed by the scheme.

-- It allows meaningful GDPR certification, taking into account the nature, content, risk and scope of processing.
+- It allows meaningful data protection certification, taking into account the nature, content, risk and scope of processing.

 - The territorial scope is defined.